Essential Oil Health & Safety

 The use of essential oils for animal health is a specialised field in itself that requires detailed study in order to do it safely.
 For further information on this topic check out the book: Holistic Aromatherapy for Animals: A Comprehensive Guide to the Use of Essential Oils and Hydrosols with Animals by Kristen Leigh Bell.

 General Safe Use Recommendations

 It needs to be kept in mind that a persons current state of health also needs to be taken into account before using an essential oil for the first time.
-If they are pregnant, have epilepsy, asthma or an existing skin condition then it would be advisable to consult with a trained medical professional or qualified aromatherapist before using pure essential oils.
+If they are pregnant, have epilepsy, asthma or an existing skin condition then it would be advisable to consult with a qualified aromatherapist before using pure essential oils.
 Also some essential oils can be particulary strong and more likely to elicit a negative reaction than others, for example, lemongrass, clove, thyme or cinnamon bark.
 It is recommended that the product description on the Zurma website or other reputable source of essential oil information is consulted before using an essential oil.
 The standard industry reference text that Zurma Botanical Oil Studio uses and recommends is: